silvest/HEPfit/Doxygen/Usage.md

 PrintParameterPlot         false
 ~~~~~~~~~~~~~~~~

-where a '#' can be placed at the beginnig of each line to comment it
+where a '#' can be placed at the beginning of each line to comment it
 out.